Meet Dr. Bill

-Nobody told me that this was grief.
+Bill writes: “Nobody told me that this was grief.
 Nobody told me what to expect, so the entire process caught me completely by surprise.
-What I would have given for someone to reassure me that I was normal.”
+What I would have given for someone to reassure me that what I was going through was normal.”

 The day after Aileen died, Bill Webster told me, 'You WILL get over this'.
 I didn't know HOW to believe him, but, 4 months later, I am starting to live again.